Alex-Linhares/FARGonautica/README.md

 Future and ongoing activities:
   - A review paper, containing the major findings in analogies in chess and of the Capyblanca architecture, is being written--perhaps for publication as a chapter in the sequel of *Fluid Concepts and Creative Analogies*.
   - Linhares has been working on Pentii Kanerva's Sparse Distributed Memory, as he has become convinced of the truth involved in an offmark comment by Hofstadter... in a diner... back in 2006, that "concepts are, somehow, sparse".
-The first paper considered the range of dimensions that an SDM should have were it to respect i) chunking-by-averaging, and ii) the "magic number 7"; a second paper studied the critical distance as the memory becomes saturated; a third paper (underway) studies interaction effects between different attractors, and a fourth paper presents the [highly-palallel SDM framework](https://github.com/msbrogli/sdm-framework) developed by [PhD Candidate Marcelo Brogliato](https://github.com/msbrogli).
+The first [paper considered the range of dimensions that an SDM should have were it to respect i) chunking-by-averaging, and ii) the "magic number 7"](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0015592); a second [paper studied the critical distance as the memory becomes saturated](http://journal.frontiersin.org/article/10.3389/fnhum.2014.00222/full); a third paper (underway) studies interaction effects between different attractors, and a fourth paper presents the [highly-palallel SDM framework](https://github.com/msbrogli/sdm-framework) developed by [PhD Candidate Marcelo Brogliato](https://github.com/msbrogli).
-  - Linhares plans to rewrite a number of AI/cogsci projects that may be of relevance to a future architecture, such as ENTROPICA, KT-Forms, and complex Clusterings.
+  - Linhares plans to rewrite a number of AI/cogsci projects that may be of relevance to a future architecture, such as [ENTROPICA](https://www.ted.com/talks/alex_wissner_gross_a_new_equation_for_intelligence), [KT-Forms](http://www.pnas.org/content/105/31/10687), and complex Clusterings.
   - A rewrite of Daniel Defays "Numbo" in [Dr. Mahabal's Fluid Concepts framework](https://github.com/amahabal/PySeqsee) is in the plans
   - A rewrite of Capyblanca in [Dr. Mahabal's Fluid Concepts framework](https://github.com/amahabal/PySeqsee) is in the plans
   - An original, Fluid-Concepts-based, re-write of Kemp and Tenembaum's Forms in Mahabal's Framework is in the plans
-  - as is the idea of a book tentatively entitled "Fluid concepts: a course"
+  - ...as is the idea of a book tentatively entitled "Fluid concepts: a course"
   - The long-term goal is to create a computational architecture that, without knowing the rules or goals of a game, can come to understand and play combinatorics games like checkers, chess, or go.
   - Another long-term goal is to create a computational architecture that is able to solve Bongard problems and Raven's matrices.
 Extending Phaeaco beyond what is currently possible.
   - A paper on a "measure of human intuition" is in the plans, after Dr. Eric Nichols agreed that the idea and the methodology seems to make sense.
   - Some ideas on a technical, mathematical, definition of what is commonly called *strong AI* or *AI-Complete* are being sketched.
+They use mostly combinatorics and information theory... but they stem from the solving of Bongard problems.

 If you are interested in joining these future activities, please get in touch!